GenCompositor: Generative Video Compositing with Diffusion Transformer: Loss Curve of Applying ERoPE

 \section{Loss Curve of Applying ERoPE}

-To study the impact of extending position embedding in different dimensions on performance, we visualize the training loss curves of four settings in Fig.~\ref{fig:losscurve}, where we apply ERoPE by applying position embedding along three dimensions, \textit{i.e.}, height, width, and timing, which are marked as brown curve (w/ ERoPE\_h), blue curve (w/ ERoPE\_w), and green curve (w/ ERoPE\_t), respectively.
+To study the impact of extended position embedding in different dimensions on performance, we visualize the training loss curves of four settings in Fig.~\ref{fig:losscurve}, where we apply ERoPE by applying position embedding along three dimensions, \textit{i.e.}, height, width, and timing, which are marked as brown curve (w/ ERoPE\_h), blue curve (w/ ERoPE\_w), and green curve (w/ ERoPE\_t), respectively.
 For comparison, we also attach the loss curve of an ablation setting as pink curve in Fig.~\ref{fig:losscurve}, which is the training loss of using the same RoPE for both masked and foreground videos (w/o ERoPE).
 One can see that the training loss curves of three settings that uses ERoPE are all obviously lower than w/o ERoPE.
 Meanwhile, the loss curves of the three settings are highly consistent with each other, \textit{i.e.}, the brown, blue, and green curves almost overlap.
-This comparison strongly prove the importance of our proposed ERoPE for utilizing layout-unaligned video conditions, and we use w/ ERoPE\_h in the main paper.
+This comparison strongly prove the importance of our proposed ERoPE for utilizing layout-unaligned video conditions, and demonstrate the equality of these three extension directions.
+In the main paper, we use ``w/ ERoPE\_h''.
+More importantly, we believe this discovery inspires future work for utilizing layout-unaligned video conditions.